nullicman/loomo-jailbreak/README.md

 Youtube video of this procedure coming soon!

 ## Introduction
-Recently (~2025ish) the verification servers and general API that Segway-Ninebot Loomo devices communicated with for being activated and receiving OTA updates (https://api-g1-sg.segwayrobotics.com/) ceased to work and now throws a 502 Bad Gateway error when trying to be accessed.
+[On January 10th, 2025](https://service.segway.com/us-en/search/questionDetail?id=50629&esId=gK3myADgpJOndXksXwWMOoRkubM3Ma3Q&knowledgeType=paper&searchId=c2679a5e37f4cc4c133131d2f1cf9368) the application servers for the Segway-Ninebot Loomo robot were shut down.
+The application servers were responsible for activating Loomo robots and for sending OTA updates.
+The URL it was hosted at (https://api-g1-sg.segwayrobotics.com/) now throws a 502 Bad Gateway error when attempting to access it.
 This means that all Loomo robots not currently verified/activated yet are now just giant paperweights.
 I thought this was bad so I wanted to do something about it.

 ![Photo of Loomo failed to verify](images/loomo-failed-to-verify.png)